Cohort 3 began in Fall 2016

 Martin Sers (York) – GRADUATED

 Martin is a PhD candidate in the Faculty of Environmental Studies at York University.
-He is keenly interested in new approaches to the study of macroeconomics that consider the physical and ecological dimensions of economic activity and the limiting role these play.
-His research interest is in ecological macroeconomic modelling using methodologies from systems dynamics, time-series analysis, Post-Keynesian approaches to macroeconomics, and energy analysis.
-His current research interests lie primarily in developing mathematical models of the energy transition as well as working on the theory of production functions from an ecological economics point of view.
+He is keenly interested in new approaches to the study of macroeconomics that considers both the physical and financial system dimensions of economic activity and how these might be studied together.
+His research interest is in the relatively new approach to macroeconomics called ecological macroeconomics, and specifically in the derivation of stock-flow consistent input-output (SFCIO) models.
+Martin’s current work lies in the development of a continuous-time SFCIO model incorporating energy in order to study the dynamics of energy transitions.
 Broadly he is motivated by the question of how to think about macroeconomics for a world defined by planetary boundaries.
 Martin has a Bachelor’s degree in Mathematics and Economics from Mount Allison University and a Master’s degree in Economics from Carleton University.
 He has previously worked as an applied-economist in Cambridge, UK on the large scale model E3ME exploring the environmental and economic impacts of various policy scenarios.